robfletcher/grails-spring-events/readme.md

 ## Publishing events

-The plugin overrides the default `ApplicationEventMulticaster` with one that processes events asynchronously and is capable of retrying certain types of notification failure.
+The plugin overrides the default [ApplicationEventMulticaster][7] with one that processes events asynchronously and is capable of retrying certain types of notification failure.

 #### _Example_ Firing an event when a domain class is updated: